Thursday, October 25, 2012

 In September, I started to chronicle my life in retail.
 You can see by this being “Part 12,” that I've had a lot to tell.
 If you’re new to this series, you should start with Part 1.
 Otherwise, please join our hero as he tries to rekindle his managerial spirit in a new retail industry.

 After about a year and a half at the craft store, our happy little family began to break up.
 One of the assistant managers ended up in the doghouse; in fact, the general manager literally offered me her job.
-If I would agree, she’d can the assistant immediately.
+If I agreed, she’d can the assistant immediately.

 Now, I didn't care one way or another about what happened to the assistant.
 We weren't particularly close, nor were we at odds either.
 But I’d seen the job and I didn't want any part of it.
 For me, I need to know when I’m coming and going.
 I needed to know when I was coming home so I could let Future-Ex know if I’d be there for meals or not, or whether I’d be there to run her kid around.